DarkTl/PyTFall/README.md

 In the last few month a lot of work has been on interface and adding content to some of the modules as well as recoding part of the game.
 Other modules are planned or actively developed.

-Current active dev team consits of:
-- Alex (Xela) (Code)
-- DarkTl (Content)
-- Gismo (Interface)
-- CherryWood (Support)

-====
-We are always looking for:

-- Writers
-- Designers
-- Coders

-to help us with the project.

-====
-TechDemo of some basic features: https://youtu.be/gwMiX1GFHtI Our forums are open to view and require registration to chat or to post.

-See ya in PyTFall,

-Xela and da Crew :)